Satellile/yara/readme.md

 - **Pause queue generations by saving/loading them to files**
 - **Cancel queued generations by their number/ID**
+- **Examine the prompts and models in the running/pending queue**
+- **Quickly regenerate many images with certain changes (specified nodes unmuted, muted, or replaced by LoadImage nodes)**
 - **Toggle sleep mode, to prevent your computer from going to sleep and halting ComfyUI**
-- **Examine the prompts and models in the running/pending queue**
-- **Wait until all jobs/prompts are finished, estimating the remaining time**
+- **Hold your terminal until all jobs/prompts are finished**
 - **Create an always-on-top window to display the latest generated image**
 - **Display an image's embedded generation data**
 - **Help download from CivitAI**